apurvanakade/apurvanakade.github.io/content/Random/Stray Thoughts/Philosophy and Me.md

 ---
-title: "Me & Philosophy"
+title: "Philosophy & Me"
 date: 2021-07-12T00:00:00-00:00
 tags: ["philosophy"]
 type: "post"
 ---

+_Disclaimer:_ I'm using the term Philosophy in a ill-defined manner.
+For me, it means something like an analytical tool or a way of thinking, and not as a subject studied in universities.

 I grew up with a deep distaste for Philosophy, thanks to having seen the perils of Eastern Philosophies first hand, and also thanks to the disdain that physicists like Feynman (whom I greatly admire) showed toward the subject.
-Of late my attitude has changed completely.
+However, of late, my attitude has changed completely.
 I now "like" Philosophy a lot, so much so that I spend more time thinking of Philosophical questions than other things.
-(This is probably a temporary phase, like getting a new toy or discovering a new artist you like.)
+(This is probably a temporary phase, like getting a new toy or discovering a new artist.)
 And yet, there are times when I feel deep disgust and loathing toward it.
 I think I now understand the reason behind this cognitive dissonance.
 The issue is with the "use" of Philosophy.
 As long as I use it for the right thing there is no paradox, but as soon as it spills over outside of its domain there is conflict.

 ## What is Philosophy?